The School of Graduate Studies

 Graduate degrees are offered within seven Colleges or Schools as listed below:

-College of Arts & Sciences: Art and Design, Biology, Chemistry, Communication, Communication Sciences and Disorders, Criminal Justice, English, Geography, History, Linguistics, Mathematics, Music, Physics and Astrophysics, and Psychology
+College of Arts & Sciences: Art & Design, Biology, Chemistry, Communication, Communication Sciences & Disorders, Criminal Justice, English, Forensic Psychology, Geography, History, Mathematics, Music, Physics & Astrophysics, and Psychology

-College of Business and Public Administration: Accountancy, Applied Economics, Business Administration, and Public Administration
+College of Business and Public Administration: Accountancy, Applied Economics & Predictive Analytics, Business Administration, and Public Administration

-College of Education and Human Development: Counseling Psychology, Curriculum and Instruction, Early Childhood Education, Educational Foundations and Research, Educational Leadership, Elementary Education, English Language Learners, Higher Education, Instructional Design and Technology, Kinesiology, Reading Education, Special Education, Teaching and Learning.
+College of Education and Human Development: Counseling, Counseling Psychology, Early Childhood Education, Educational Foundations & Research, Educational Leadership, Educational Practice & Leadership, Educational Studies, Elementary Education, Higher Education, Instructional Design & Technology, Kinesiology, Reading Education, Special Education, Teaching & Leadership, Teaching & Learning, and TESOL.

-College of Engineering and Mines: Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Science, Cyber Security, Data Science, Electrical Engineering, Energy/Energy Systems Engineering, Environmental Engineering, Geological Engineering, Geology, Mechanical Engineering, Petroleum Engineering, Scientific Computing, and Unmanned Aircraft Systems Engineering.
+College of Engineering and Mines: Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Science, Cyber Security, Data Science, Electrical Engineering, Energy/Energy Systems Engineering, Environmental Engineering, Geological Engineering, Geology, Mechanical Engineering, Petroleum Engineering, and Systems Engineering.

-College of Nursing and Professional Disciplines: Nurse Anesthesia, Adult Gerontological NP, Family Nurse Practitioner, Nurse Educator, Nursing Practice, Nutrition, Nutrition and Dietetics, Psychiatric and Mental Health NP, and Social Work.
+College of Nursing and Professional Disciplines: Nurse Anesthesia, Adult Gerontology NP, Family Nurse Practitioner, Nurse Educator, Nursing Practice, Nutrition, Psychiatric and Mental Health NP, and Social Work.

-John D. Odegard School of Aerospace Sciences: Aerospace Sciences, Atmospheric Sciences, Aviation, Earth System Science, Space Studies
+John D. Odegard School of Aerospace Sciences: Aerospace Sciences, Atmospheric Sciences, Aviation, Earth System Science & Policy, and Space Studies

-School of Medicine and Health Sciences: Biomedical Sciences, Clinical and Translational Science, Medical Lab Science, Occupational Therapy, Physical Therapy, Physician Assistant Studies, Public Health
+School of Medicine and Health Sciences: Biomedical Sciences, Clinical & Translational Science, Indigenous Health, Medical Lab Science, Occupational Therapy, Physical Therapy, Physician Assistant Studies, Public Health